PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 16:21:09
+Last updated: 2024-04-07 16:21:45
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman